SekenderNaveed1/TOSCheck/README.md

 ## For Developers

-If you’re reading this section, you probably already read GitHub’s API Terms before agreeing to them.
-Congratulations, you’re already ahead of 99% of people.
-If you didn’t, that’s fine too.
-You’ll fit right in here.

 As of right now, I’d recommend this for people who are comfortable with the command line and know a bit of coding.
 You don’t need to be some terminal wizard, but you should at least know how to `cd` into a folder without opening Stack Overflow.